Hieromon/AutoConnect/mkdocs/advancedusage.md

 void loop() {
   if (WiFi.status() == WL_CONNECTED) {
-    // Here, what to do if WiFi is connected.
+    // Here to do when WiFi is connected.
   }
   else {
-    // Here, what to do if WiFi is not connected.
+    // Here to do when WiFi is not connected.
   }

   Portal.handleClient();